Medication Regimen Extraction From Medical Conversations: Results and Discussion

 On the Medications that were recognized correctly, the models can perform decently on ASR transcripts in comparison to human transcripts (within 5 points ROUGE-1 F1 for both tasks, refer to Table \ref{tab:asr_and_hum}).
 This shows that the models are robust to ASR variations discussed above.
 The lower performance compared to human transcripts is mainly due to incorrect recognition of \texttt{Dosage} and other medications in the same segments (changing the meaning of the text).
 By comparing the performance of the model on the human written transcripts with human (defined) segmentation and the same with auto segmentation, we see a 10 point drop in Dosage and 6 point drop in Frequency extraction tasks.
 This points out the need for more sophisticated segmentation algorithms.

 With G-STT, our best model obtained ROUGE-1 F1 of 71.75 (which equals to percentage of times dosage is correct in this case) for Dosage extraction and 40.13 for Frequency extraction tasks.
 To measure the percentage of times the correct frequency was extracted by the model, we qualitatively compared the extracted and predicted frequency.
-We find that for 73.58\% of the medications the model can find the correct frequency from the transcripts.
+We find that the model can find the correct frequency from the transcripts for 73.58\% of the medications.